- Generation of micro-structured 3D millifluidic chips to model endothelial regeneration

 The thesis is based at the Department of Chemistry (Politecnico di Milano – Campus Leonardo).

-The candidate will use image computing platforms, 3D modelling software (e.g. Solidworks), and multiphysics simulation software (e.g. COMSOL).
-The ideal candidate should already have familiarity with at least one of these tools and a strong attitude in problem solving.
+The candidate will experiment with microfabrication techniques (e.g. replica molding), use 3D modelling software (e.g. Solidworks), and multiphysics simulation software (e.g. COMSOL).
+The ideal candidate should already have familiarity with at least one of these techniques and tools and a strong attitude in problem solving.

 Tutors: Ing.
-Paolo Ritter (paolo.ritter@polimi.it), Ing.
-Claudio Conci (claudio.conci@polimi.it), Prof. Manuela T. Raimondi
+Paolo Ritter (paolo.ritter@polimi.it), Prof. Claudio Conci (claudio.conci@polimi.it), Prof. Manuela T. Raimondi

 The thesis is based at the Department of Biophysics (Università di Milano Bicocca – U1).
 The work is computational;